R Code Snippets

 <NA>

 The mean value is in this case also a missing value, since R has no information about the missing values and how to handle them.
-But if we explicitly say that missing values should simply be ignored for the computation of the mean value (na.rm=T
+But if we explicitly say that missing values should simply be ignored for the computation of the mean value (na.rm=T), then R returns the mean value of all nonmissing values:

 mean(x,na.rm=T)